 I’m a huge fan of spraying paint on instead of brushing it on, so I loaded up my beginner friendly paint sprayer with it.

-I actually created a video all about how to use this paint sprayer, and I used this desk makeover to do it!
+I actually created a video all about using a Wagner paint sprayer, and I used this desk makeover to do it!

 Then I sprayed 3 coats of paint all over the desk, letting the paint dry for about an hour between coats.